 If you are enrolling on a long-term course, then you may want to opt for a privately rented apartment or house.
 The best way to do this is through a reputable estate agency.
 We would advise anyone taking up a private let to ensure they visit the property in person prior to signing a tenancy agreement to make sure it meets your needs and is in a suitable area for your commute to and from the College.

-Estate Agents are privately owned businesses used by landlords to advertise and often manage their properties.
-Using these agencies is a quick way to find a property to let, although you will likely be charged a fee for finding your accommodation.
-Be sure to inquire about fees before signing up to an agency.
+Estate Agents are privately owned businesses used by landlords to advertise, and often manage, their properties.
+Using these agencies is a quick way to find a property to let, although it is likely they will charge you a fee for finding your accommodation.
+Be sure to enquire about fees before signing up to an agency.